Budget Wedding Cake

 Even with a rustic wedding style, you can add sparkle or tradition to your cake table.
 You can elevate a simple cake and mimic an elaborate cake with decor, but without the elaborate costs.

 Cake stands are a way to complete change the look of your wedding cake.

-● Wood slice for a woodsy effect is a fun way to bring in nature to your rustic theme.
+For a rustic or woodsy effect, wood slices are a fun way to bring in nature to your rustic theme.

-Whether you decide to make the cakes yourself, purchase from a local baker, grocery store or a friend, Hobby Lobby has some fantastic cake stands to help you display your cakes in a beautiful way! *affiliate links
+Whether you decide to make the cakes yourself, purchase from a local baker, grocery store or a friend, Hobby Lobby has some fantastic cake stands to help you display your cakes in a beautiful way! *aff

 Add a little greenery, flowers or fruit for a colorful touch.

 Don’t be afraid to mix and match your cake stands or display levels.
 A little gold can add elegance to a rustic wedding and a wood detail can add personality to an elegant wedding.

 We like to mix and match the heights and sometimes even the items we use and styles.